 In accordance with Internal Revenue Service guidance, a distribution from a donor advised fund may not be used to pay for any portion of an in-person event ticket or sponsorship.
 As with any philanthropic decision, we encourage you to consult with your own tax/financial advisor.

 The Huntington Theatre Company is a 501(c)(3) non-profit organization.
-Contributions are deductible to the extent provided by law.
+Contributions are tax deductible to the extent provided by law.
 For attendees, the amount deductible for federal income tax purposes is limited to the excess over the value of goods or services provided.